Dhruvil1012/EDA/README.md

-To create a proper GitHub README file for this project, follow this format:

 Data Description Script

 This project provides a Python class called info_data that allows users to load and display descriptive statistics for a dataset.
 The script is designed to work with CSV files and utilizes the popular pandas and numpy libraries.